Surgical Procedures: Intraoperative Brain Mapping

 • Nausea/vomiting that does not get better and/or being unable to keep down food or drink.

-• Bowel and/or bladder changes, including the inability to pee or have a bowel movement and/or the inability to control your bowel and/or bladder.
+• Bowel and/or bladder changes, such as the inability to pee or have a bowel movement and/or the inability to control your bowel and/or bladder.

 • Coughing, shortness of breath, problems breathing and/or chest pain.